Advertisements

 If you are seeking permanent residency, the EB-3 Employment-Based Green Card is another pathway.
 This visa is suitable for both skilled and unskilled workers in the construction industry.
 Once approved, you and your family can live and work in the USA permanently.

-O-1 Visa
+C. O-1 Visa

 The O-1 Visa is designed for individuals with extraordinary ability or achievements in their field, including specialized areas of construction management, civil engineering, and advanced building technology.